Maps: Digital | Analogue

 Nick has published extensively on maps, including 50 Maps and the Stories They Tell, co-authored with Jerry Brotton.
 He has curated several exhibitions at the Bodleian, including Talking Maps.

-Sylvia has carries out extensive work for many private clients and public institutions internationally.
 She is an accredited member of the UK Institute of Conservation and a Fellow of the International Institute for Conservation of Historic and Artistic Works.

 Dr Sara Öberg Strådal is an art historian and expert in medieval scientific and medical images and diagrams (MPhil and PhD, University of Glasgow).
 Her previous work at the Fitzwilliam Museum, University of Cambridge and, most recently, as a Getty/ACLS Research Fellow focused on volvelles and the circulation of interactive diagrams in manuscripts, print and other media.

-She is the Managing Director at Dr. Jörn Günther Rare Books, the world leading specialist dealer of medieval and Renaissance manuscripts and miniatures.
+She is the Managing Director at Dr. Jörn Günther Rare Books, the world-leading specialist dealer of Medieval and Renaissance manuscripts and miniatures.

 Bodleian Libraries is the library service supporting the University of Oxford.
 Its mission is to support the learning, teaching and research objectives of the University; and to develop and maintain access to Oxford's unique collections for the benefit of scholarship and society.